Robin-Castellani/interview-problems/README.rst

 Whole new solutions will be added to the existing ones; the author will be named in the docstring (no money, sorry).

+Also, if you have any other interesting problem, you're welcome to submit it!

 License 🔖